Constitution

 Section 1.
 Person of the Sovereign

-The Sovereign Prince is the hereditary Head of the Royal House of Bradley–Ua Bhrolcháin and the sole holder of the Fons Honorum.
+The Sovereign Prince is the hereditary Head of the Imperial and Royal House of Bradley–Ua Bhrolcháin and the sole holder of the Fons Honorum.

 The Sovereign Prince possesses by hereditary right: